jayadeepravuri/Motorman/README.md

 ### Unsolved Errors

 Testing involved using print statements to check whether a piece of code or function worked before really adding the true purpose of the code.

-I stumbled across a number of errors, when specifically trying to condense the code.
-One of my personal issues with the program is the amount of code, and whilst I endeavoured to replace many lines of code with just a few, sometimes errors would appear or the program would not work the way it was intended to.

 ![CI Python Linter](/assets/images/validator.JPG)